AElio4/pihole-dns-home-lab/README.md

 ## Network Diagram

-During deployment I configured my home router to direct DNS traffic to a Raspberry Pi running pi-hole.
-Devices received their network configuration through DHCP and bagan sending DNS requests to Pi-hole.
-The result is nework-wide ad and domain filtering.
+During deployment I configured my home router to direct DNS traffic to a Raspberry Pi running Pi-hole.
+Devices received their network configuration through DHCP and began sending DNS requests to Pi-hole.
+The result is network-wide ad and domain filtering.
 ```text
              Internet
                  │